 It is recommended that your child visits a dentist within 6 months of their first erupted tooth.
 This will allow for preventative care to take place and the possibilities for tooth decay or other problems to be identified early.
 If your child requires a filling on a baby tooth, it is recommended to go ahead with the filling rather than waiting for it to fall out.
 If left untreated the baby tooth can begin to irritate and get worse with time, hurting your child’s health and changing the way your child feels about him or herself.

-An orthodontists help can be needed for several reasons, for most its to ensure teeth are straight, healthy and that self confidence is restored with a bright, shiny smile!
+An orthodontists help can be needed for several reasons, for most its to ensure teeth are straight, healthy and that self-confidence is restored with a bright, shiny smile!
+Orthodontists can perform an intraoral scan and report any necessary treatment plans.
 Orthodontic problems left untreated can lead to many problems such as chewing/digestion difficulties, speech impairments, abnormal wear and overtime strain on gum tissue and the bone leading to headaches and neck pain.